 Are you that person who has tried dozens of therapies and treatments?

 Can you relate to trying a gazillion different cleanses and elimination diets (plus every kind of mind-body technique under the sun)?
-Do you still find yourself struggling with tricky to treat symptoms and you wonder if you’ll ever be well enough to just let go and live?
+Do you still find yourself struggling with tricky to treat symptoms and wondering if you’ll ever be well enough to just let go and live?

-If this is you, I’m so sorry you’re still living with so much pain and I want to apologize for all the years that my colleagues and I weren’t trauma-informed.
-Not to mention, all of the years we didn’t understand nervous system health and the importance of sequencing our healing methods so they stick.
+If this is you, I’m so sorry you’re still living with so much pain and I want to acknowledge that a big part of why you’re still struggling is because for most of our history we didn’t understand nervous system health, the impacts of trauma, and the importance of properly sequencing our healing methods so they stick.

 I want to offer up some broad strokes around topics that don’t always get connected when it comes to helping people heal and recover from chronic illnesses that never seem to go away no matter how much a person tries.